 In 2014 the Living Longer, Living Better reforms were introduced by government to improve the accessibility, sustainability and quality of aged care in Australia.

-However, the downside for consumers is higher nursing home costs.
-Nowadays, if you have a family member going into aged care you may confront several fee layers, such as:
+However, since then, the downside for consumers is higher aged care costs.
+These can be significant, depending on the type of accommodation chosen, and the geographical location of the facility.
+Nowadays, if you have a family member going into aged care you may confront several fee layers, such as the following.

 - Refundable Accommodation Deposit (RAD)

 The RAD is often the most difficult to pay.
 It’s an upfront lump sum payment to the aged care facility.
 Families are often shocked to find they may need to raise between $300,000 and $500,000 - and in some cases even more – if they want to pay for residential aged care with a lump sum via a RAD rather than paying a DAP on an ongoing basis.

 A common misconception is that the family home needs to be sold to provide access to funds to pay this lump sum RAD.
 This can be a distressing outcome for families.
 However, in many cases the home could be retained by using a reverse mortgage to fund aged care entry costs.

 Avoid selling your home with a reverse mortgage

 If you or an elderly family member has limited available cash to pay for a RAD, or other aged care fees, there is an option to avoid selling the home – an Aged Care Option reverse mortgage with Heartland.
 Depending on borrower age, you could release as much as 50% of the home value.

 It’s also one of the few specialist aged care reverse mortgage loan products available in Australia, and offers an important funding alternative to those entering residential aged care, and their families.